UPDATE ON CANCER CAN'T KILL LOVE 6 COMING SOON!

 By 22, I'd lost both of my parents to cancer.

-No more than one month after my mother, Joanne, lost a brief four-month battle with Leukemia, friends gathered from near and far to celebrate her life - and the life of my father, Butch, who succumbed in 2008 to lung cancer brought on by his work at Ground Zero - while simultaneously raising money to get me back on my feet.
+No more than one month after my mother, Joanne, died following a brief, four-month battle with Leukemia, friends gathered from near and far to celebrate her life - and the life of my father, Butch, who succumbed in 2008 to lung cancer brought on by his work at Ground Zero - while simultaneously raising money to get me back on my feet.

 And so, the first ever Cancer Can't Kill Love Benefit Concert was born.
 Named after a sermon spoken at my mother's funeral and thrown together by a few close friends in the back of a Bay Ridge bar on NFL Sunday, the November, 2013 fundraiser served as a platform for local bands to share the stage and supporters to make a toast, all with one common goal: to tell cancer to take a hike.
-There, we raised a humble $600 - half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.
+There, we raised just over $1,000 - half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.

 One year later, we raised the stakes.